 John: Seattle CRISC - Certified in Risk and Information Systems Control instructor

-...endeavors for a lifetime.
-I believe in utilizing strategies of learning from my backgrounds in Communication Studies, Women's Studies Gender Studies, and Social Work.
-I believe in the potential for any student to achieve an A in every course and in every assignment.
-More so than a grade, my goal is to help students fall...
+...believe in the potential for any student to achieve an A in every course and in every assignment.
+More so than a grade, my goal is to help students fall in love with the process of learning.
+Feedback from successful students has allowed me to recognize how effective the approaches toward tutoring mine have been...